All You Need is RAW: Defending Against Adversarial Attacks with Camera Image Pipelines: Experiments Analysis

 The Top-1 classification accuracies of all methods are reported in Table~\ref{tbl:imagenet}.
 Our approach outperforms the baseline methods with a large margin under all experimental settings except those with DeepFool attacks.
 Notably, under DeepFool attacks, the differences between the best performer pixel-deflection and ours are marginal.
 Moreover, with PGD and BIM attacks, our defense method offers the lowest relative performance degradation when the more vigorous attack is performed (\ie, maximum perturbation increases from $2/255$ to $4/255$).
 Figure~\ref{fig:result_reconstruction} qualitatively underlines the motivation of combining $G$ and $S$ operators in a weighted sum manner.
 The $G$ operator learns to mitigate the adversarial pattern, i.e., it recovers a latent image in the presence of severe measurement uncertainty, while the $S$ operator can faithfully reconstruct high-frequency details.
 Note that our method is able to generalize well to images from the ImageNet dataset, which typically depict single objects, although it is trained on the Zurich-Raw-to-RGB dataset, consisting of street scenes.

-\tb{Semantic Segmentation:} In this task, we conduct experiments with two different types of attacks: a classification attack and a semantic segmentation attack.
+\tb{Semantic Segmentation:} In this task, we conduct experiments with two different types of attacks: the commonly used adversarial attacks, and the attack specially designed for attacking semantic segmentation models.
 For the former, FGSM, BIM, and PGD are used; We use DAG~\cite{xie2017adversarial}, a dedicated semantic segmentation attack, for the latter.
 All attacks are based on a COCO-pretrained DeepLabV3 model~\cite{chen2017rethinking}.
 Two different maximum perturbation levels in $L_\infty$ are used (\ie, $2/255$ and $4/255$).
 The corresponding experimental results are reported in Table~\ref{tbl:coco}.
 The proposed approach significantly outperforms baseline methods under all experimental settings.
-Moreover, we see that classification-based attacks are effective even in semantic segmentation tasks.
 Note that no additional training is required to apply the proposed Raw-Defense approach to defend other vision tasks, validating the generalization capabilities of the method. \tb{2D Object Detection:} The experimental settings are the same as the ones used for semantic segmentation experiments, except that we use a pretrained Faster R-CNN \cite{ren2016faster}.
 We report the mAPs on the Pascal VOC dataset under different experimental settings in Table \ref{tbl:pascal}.
 The proposed defense method offers the best defense performance in all experimental settings, indicating that our approach generalizes well to unseen tasks.